 Reality: It will become difficult within days

 Now that you’ve given up fast food, you have never craved a pizza so much in your life.
-Many give up in the first fortnight.
-The good news is, if you do manage to keep it up at the beginning, it’ll be much easier in the following months when you were expecting it to be difficult!
+Many give up in the first week.
+The good news is, if you do manage to keep it up at the beginning, it’ll be much easier as you go on!

-What else is Facebook for if not for demonstrating that you managed to run 5km today?
+What else is Facebook for if not demonstrating that you managed to run 5km today?

 Reality: The more you publish your success, the more annoyed your friends will gradually become